IBM-Bluemix-Docs/containers/cs_dedicated.md

     </tr>
     <tr>
     <td><code>--machine-type <em>&lt;machine_type&gt;</em></code></td>
     <td>Enter a machine type.
 You can deploy your worker nodes as virtual machines on dedicated hardware, or as physical machines on bare metal.
 Available physical and virtual machines types vary by the location in which you deploy the cluster.
-For more information, see the documentation for the `bx cs machine-type` [command](cs_cli_reference.html#cs_machine_types).</td>
+For more information, see the documentation for the `{[bxcs]} machine-type` [command](cs_cli_reference.html#cs_machine_types).</td>
     </tr>
     <tr>
     <td><code>--public-vlan <em>&lt;machine_type&gt;</em></code></td>
     <td>Enter the ID of the public VLAN that your Dedicated environment is configured to use.
-If you want to connect your worker nodes to a private VLAN only, do not specify this option. **Note**: If worker nodes are set up with a private VLAN only, you must configure an alternative solution for network connectivity.
-For more information, see [VLAN connection for worker nodes](cs_clusters.html#worker_vlan_connection).</td>
+If you want to connect your worker nodes to a private VLAN only, do not specify this option. **Note**: {[private_vlan_vyatta]}</td>
     </tr>
     <tr>
     <td><code>--private-vlan <em>&lt;machine_type&gt;</em></code></td>